When Someone Found a Health-Tech Startup's Unprotected Admin Panel

 Defense in Depth

-After the immediate panic subsided, we implemented proper layered security:
+After the immediate panic subsided, the team implemented proper layered security:

 // IP whitelist middleware for admin